MPA Advising FAQ

 Tip

-Outside of the occassional circumstance regarding an elective choice, you generally do not need to meet with me unless you really find yourself lost and in need of clarification.
+Outside of the occasional circumstance regarding an elective choice, you generally do not need to meet with me unless you really find yourself lost and in need of clarification.
 Students often feel obligated to request meetings, which slows down your registration process given scheduling conflicts, so I note this simply to underscore that there is no obligation for you to meet with me in this scheduling process if you don’t really need it.

 Common Paths